 Here at Point Blank, we pride ourselves on the success of our students.
 We’re spoilt for choice when it comes to success stories and that’s why we publish a monthly Student Success feature.
 For this instalment, we are shining a spotlight on a certain Point Blank alumni you may be familiar with.
 Tech House DJ & Producer Archie Hamilton studied the Intro to Music Production for both Ableton Live and Logic and has since gone on to reach some incredible heights.

 Archie Hamilton studied with us at Point Blank just over a decade ago and last week released his excellent debut album, Archive Fiction.
 He’s known on the house, techno and tech house scenes for his fusion of sonic ambience and dance-floor heaters.
 During his musical career, he’s released a slew of EPs and singles and continues to sharpen his ever-evolving, signature sound.
 You may recognise the name Archie Hamilton from a wealth of summer festival lineups, not to mention his regular appearances on the UK club circuit.
-The London-based producer and DJ has worked with the likes of Ronnie Size, runs his own record labels and works with the prestigious FUSE.
+The London-based producer and DJ has worked with the likes of Ronnie Size, runs his own record labels, works with the prestigious FUSE and just dropped his official BBC Radio 1 Essential mix.
 We caught up with Archie at his album release party to talk about the new record, the ideas behind it, his production techniques and tips and, of course, his time studying with us at Point Blank Music School.
 If you’d like to learn how to spin records like a pro or produce killer beats, we offer courses in Music Production & Sound Engineering and DJing.

 Now, tune into Archie Hamilton’s journeying new record, Archive Fiction, and follow on below to find out more about the record.